ProfPAThomas/py-galaxies/docs/jb_pygal/developers/profiling.rst

 Profiling
 =========

 This page outlines the profiling of the code and documents the attempts to improve both CPU and memory usage.
+This is still very much a work in progress.

 I am really not sure what tools to use for the best here.
 One thing is certain, this needs to be done at the command line to avoid bloating the code: in particular :code:`jupyter notebook` is horrendously memory guzzling.
 The inbuilt profiling tools are controlled by runtime boolean parameters :code:`b_profile_cpu` and :code:`b_profile_mem`.
+However, with v0.2 of the code moving to C these have become much less useful so I will probably get rid of them.

+I have yet to investigate profiling of the C code as the python bookkeeping still dominates.

+All profiling mentioned below was undertaken on the first 1000 halos of Mill/pygal_063_5.hdf5 with verbosity set to 0 (ie minimal output) and with standard optimisation (:code:`-O`) enabled.

 CPU time